-request of Ter Troccures Who What Division Recognizes need and submit requisition Purchaser Reviews requisition Purchaser Reviews requisition requirements and determine if requested items are available on SmartBuy, WorkQuest or TCI Purchaser Determines if goods or services are available on SmartBuy contract Purchaser If available on Smartbuy, follow SmartBuy Procedures If not, confirm that good or service is not TCI or WorkQuest Purchaser Processes order in CAPPS Purchaser Issues PO to vendor and the ordering division Purchaser Saves all backup documentation with signed purchase order in CAPPS Purchaser Posts PO to agency website
+Who What Division Recognizes need and submits requisition.
+Purchaser Reviews requisition.
+Purchaser Reviews requisition requirements and determines if requested items are available on SmartBuy, WorkQuest or TCI.
+Purchaser Determines if goods or services are available on SmartBuy contract.
+Purchaser If available on Smartbuy, follows SmartBuy Procedures.
+If not, confirms that good or service is not TCI or WorkQuest.
+Purchaser Processes order in CAPPS.
+Purchaser Issues PO to vendor and the ordering division.
+Purchaser Saves all backup documentation with signed purchase order in CAPPS.